 Students are required to have all required immunizations, First Aid, CPR and current liability insurance prior to entering any clinical experience.
+These requirements remain in effect during all clinical education experiences.
+Failure to meet all of the above requirements may necessitate the student immediately being removed from the clinical education site.
 For additional information on these requirements please refer to page 110 (Appendix V) of this guidebook.